Rush Hour (video game)

 Rush Hour, known in Europe as Speedster, is a video game developed by Clockwork Entertainment and published by Psygnosis for the PlayStation and Windows in 1997.
-The PlayStation version was ported to Japan and published by Nihon Bussan under the name BattleRound USA (バトルラウンドUSA, BatoruRaundo USA) on April 29, 1998.
+The PlayStation version was ported to Japan and published by Nichibutsu under the name BattleRound USA (バトルラウンドUSA, BatoruRaundo USA) on April 29, 1998.

 Reception

 The PlayStation version received mixed reviews according to the review aggregation website GameRankings.
 Next Generation said that the game "has a definite retrogaming flavor to its gameplay, but its contemporary graphics and execution give the experience new life."